seefun/TorchUtils/README.md

 TorchUtils is a pytorch lib with several useful tools and some state-of-the-art training methods or tricks.
 (Work In Progress)

+- [ ] Rewirte the repo using pytorch 1.6 (because many tool functions or tricks now natively supported in PyTorch 1.6)

 ## Import